Phactum/taxiride-blueprint/README.md

 ## Motivation

 Each BPMN engine, also called Business Processing Management System (BPMS) or workflow system, has its own APIs.
-Using a BPMS requires a developer to know the API and also to understand its paradigms.
-Typically, the API is not completely decoupled from the runtime environment which means that things like transactional behavior, synchronization of concurrent executions and similar has to be controlled by the business code but also effects the behavior of the BPMS.
+Using a workflow system requires a developer to know the API and also to understand its paradigms.
+Typically, the API is not completely decoupled from the runtime environment which means that things like transactional behavior, synchronization of concurrent executions and similar has to be controlled by the business code but also affects the behavior of the workflow system.

-So, the API *bleeds* into the business code and the business code effects the API what leads to:
+So, the API *bleeds* into the business code and the business code effects the API and leads to:

 - The BPMS' API is interwoven with the business code.
 - All developers need to know about the APIs and their rules.